Parents, teachers demand answers as Arlington schoolhouse rocked by illnesses

 Email investigates@wfaa.com

-Below is a collection of memos, reports, emails and other documents News 8 obtained in our investigation of the Nichols Junio High mystery illnesses.
+Below is a collection of memos, reports, emails and other documents News 8 obtained in our investigation of the Nichols Junior High mystery illnesses.

 Here is one of the latest memos sent to staff, with an attached report on the school's heating and air conditioning system.